The-Foreigners/The-Foreigners.github.io/objectives.md

     - Find locatons for Axebiters and Toothsharps.

 - Craft duplicate of phylactery.
-  - Send to Ghostlord; get him to withdrawl his forces from Elsir Vale.
+  - Send to Ghostlord; get him to withdraw his forces from Elsir Vale.
     - Use one of his minions as messenger.
 Tongues to speak with, Divination to locate.
   - Track with 'Detect Magic'/'Locate Object'.